SheetJS/sheetjs/README.md

       }
     });

-The node version installs a binary `xlsx2csv` which can read XLSX/XLSM/XLSB files and output the contents in various formats.
-The source is available at `xlsx2csv.njs` in the bin directory.
+The node version installs a binary `xlsx` which can read XLSX/XLSM/XLSB files and output the contents in various formats.
+The source is available at `xlsx.njs` in the bin directory.

 See <http://oss.sheetjs.com/js-xlsx/> for a browser example.